What are the Ten Best Places to Visit in Whitby?

 It includes a fascinating mix of fossils, natural history, model ships, carved jet, costumes, and social history.
 The museum also includes artefacts of the Scoresby family and the explorer Captain Cook.

-With a renewed interest in historic Arctic exploration (see our blog about the Franklin Expedition and The Terror TV Series), William Scoresby Junior published his famous book, Account of the Arctic Regions in 1820 and he also mapped out a large section of Greenland’s East Coast.
+With a renewed interest in historic Arctic exploration, William Scoresby Junior published his famous book, Account of the Arctic Regions in 1820 and he also mapped out a large section of Greenland’s East Coast.

 You can happily while away a few hours in this fascinating museum which covers many aspects of Whitby’s complex history.